 |

-Softpanorama |
+AIX |

 |

-The first tool to use for locating performance bottlenecks is the vmstat command.
-It provides compact table-based snapshort of various system resources utilization.
-These reports are intended to help identify system bottlenecks. vmstat does not count itself as a running process.
 For analysis of long intervals output from sar might be a good alternative.
 In both cases one can pipe output into Perl script to produce alerts.
-For example if a Linux 2.6 server demonstrated strange behavior with uptime averages above 7 (case that happened to the author): this threshold can trigger collecting vmstat or sar information and piping it into Perl script for detailed analysis.
+For example if a single cpu dual core Linux 2.6 server demonstrated strange behavior with uptime averages above 12 (case that happened to the author).
+In this case to lessen the amount of collected information you can use threshold 4 for "r"; exceeding this threshold triggers writing vmstat or sar information to log and/or and piping it into Perl script for detailed analysis.

 If the vmstat command is used without any options, it reports the current set of statistics and exits.
 If a single numeric argument T is supplied it is assumed to be an interval (in seconds) between iterations of the report and vmstat runs in a loop outputting the statistics each T seconds.
 Optionally the second numerical parameter can be specified which provides the number of iterations of the time loop.
 For example vmstat 2 10 means output statistics each 2 sec and make 10 iterations before existing.